lyellick/HuduPlus/README.md

 # Note: This project is now retired due to the great improvments Hudu has made to the UI.
-Keep up as an archive.
+Keeping up as an archive.

 # <img src="./src/images/huduplus-icon-128.png" width="45" align="left" style="padding-right:.5rem;">Hudu+